lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-CONTENT-temp title='CoAP CONTENT Response'}

 The SCHC Rules for the Inner Compression include all fields that are already present in a regular CoAP message.
-The methods described in {{CoAPcomp}} applies to these fields.
+The methods described in {{CoAPcomp}} apply to these fields.
 As an example, see {{Fig-Inner-Rules}}.

 ~~~~
  RuleID 0